c0nstexpr/stdsharp/README.md

 ### Building the project

-Use cmake to build the project, check [github work flow](.github/workflows/build.yml) for details.
+Use cmake to build the project, checkout [github work flow](.github/workflows/build.yml) for details.

 ## License